pattonsgirl/Spring2021-CEG2350/Exams/final-review.md

    - set up with an amount of RAM it can take up
    - full installation, including kernel - runs within hypervisor
    - hypervisor manages resources to share with host system
-   - needs physical machine to have resources to run host & additional hardware that cna be reserved for VM
+   - needs physical machine to have resources to run host & additional hardware that can be reserved for VM
 2. Containers (Needs kernel)
    - runs in combination with normal system
    - relies on host kernel
    - environment in which you can install tools / packages / etc without changing host configuration

-## System Management / Additional Topics
+## System Management / Additional Topics - Not examable

 1. Updates (Linux vs. Windows)
 2. Installing packages with make